AdguardTeam/KnowledgeBase/docs/adguard-for-ios/features/features.md

 ## Assistant

-aA tool that helps you manage filtering in Safari right from the browser without switching back to the app.
+A tool that helps you manage filtering in Safari right from the browser without switching back to the app.

 [Assistant](/adguard-for-ios/features/assistant.md)